Tablets and e-book Readers

 Kindle Touch

-Kindle books are exclusive to Amazon and are not readable by any of the other devices, although you can download Kindle software to your PC, free, so can download books to read there.
-The Kindle is also able to read PDF files, which extends their range considerably Charges vary according to the book or whether you wish to subscribe to a magazine or newspaper.
+Kindle books are exclusive to Amazon, although you can download Kindle software to your PC or a tablet, free, so can download books to read there.
+The Kindle is also able to read PDF files, which extends their range considerably.
+Charges vary according to the book or whether you wish to subscribe to a magazine or newspaper.
 Although you can download a sample before purchase, Amazon make it (too) easy to accept and pay for a book with your Amazon account.
 One click too many and you will be emailed as to what you just paid !
 It arrives set up for your Amazon account and ready to go.
 Amazon carries over 500,000 titles in the UK store.

 The other contenders for the e-book market are......